TDIU and Permanent and Total Disability Requirements

-A VA determination that you are disabled will help you get the compensation you need.
-But it may not be a permanent designation, and the VA can later attempt to reduce your rating.
+A determination by Veterans Affairs (VA) that you are disabled after military service can help you get the financial assistance you need.
+But, it may not be a permanent designation, and the VA can later attempt to reduce your rating.

-Disability Law Group is here to answer your questions and make sure you get the maximum VA benefits available to you under law.
-We will help you not only apply for monthly compensation but appeal any unfair adverse decisions.
+Disability Law Group is here to answer your questions and make sure you get the maximum VA benefits available to you under the law.
+We strongly believe that disabled veterans deserve the full compensation to which they are entitled, and we are here to help fight for it.
+We can help you apply for VA disability benefits and appeal any unfair adverse decisions.

 What Is TDIU?

-• The veteran must have at least one service-connected disability that has been rated at 60% or greater disability; or two or more service-connected disabilities, provided that at least one is rated at 40% or greater disability and the combined disability rating is 70% or greater
+- Scheduler TDIU – To receive regular scheduler TDIU, you must have at least one service-connected disability rated at 60% or greater disability, or two or more service-connected disabilities, with at least one rated at 40% or greater and a combined rating of 70% or greater.
+Most approved TDIU claims are based on scheduler eligibility.

+You must also be able to show that you cannot maintain a steady job that supports you financially because of the service-connected disability (also known as substantially gainful employment).
 Veterans who have paying jobs may still be able to qualify for a TDIU rating.
-Marginal employment, such as odd jobs, do not count as substantially gainful employment.
-The income earned must be below the federal poverty level.
+Marginal employment, such as odd jobs, does not count as substantially gainful employment.
+The income earned must be below the federal poverty threshold.

 To receive TDIU benefits, the veteran must apply for disability compensation and fill out two additional forms: